printful/php-gettext-cms/readme.md

 * When saving a translation file from upload, do not disable existing translation files
 * When extracting translations from code, then disable all existing translation prior to saving so we filter out unneeded translations

+* Gettext revisions, custom functions for using the revision file (like gulp)